sergiobayona/easy_talk/README.md

 ## Schema Validation

-EasyTalk does not yet perform JSON validation.
-So far, it only aims to generate a valid JSON Schema document.
-You can use the `json_schema` method to generate the JSON Schema and use a JSON Schema validator library like [JSONSchemer](https://github.com/davishmcclurg/json_schemer) to validate JSON against.
-See https://json-schema.org/implementations#validators-ruby for a list of JSON Schema validator libraries for Ruby.

-The goal is to introduce JSON validation in the near future.
+You can instantiate an EasyTalk model with a hash of attributes and validate the instance using ActiveModel's validations.
+EasyTalk does not validate by default.
+You must explicitly define ActiveModel validations in your EasyTalk model to validate an instance.
+See the [spec/easy_talk/activemodel_integration_spec.rb](ActiveModel Integration Spec) for an examples.

 ## JSON Schema Specifications

 EasyTalk is currently very loose about JSON Schema specifications.
-It does not enforce the use of the latest JSON Schema specifications.
+It does not enforce or adhere to using a given JSON Schema specification vesion.
 Support for the dictionary of JSON Schema keywords varies depending on the keyword.
 The goal is to have robust support for the latest JSON Schema specifications in the near future.

 To learn about the current EasyTalk capabilities, take a look at the [spec/easy_talk/examples](https://github.com/sergiobayona/easy_talk/tree/main/spec/easy_talk/examples) folder.
 The examples are used to test the JSON Schema generation.